 In Falcon, it is primarily at the deepest level - the measure - that people "work".
 This means that this is the level at which all details of schedules and effects or status reports are entered.
 In this context, projects and measure packages "only" serve to aggregate the levels below, so that you can quickly find and view all the information.

-You can navigate in Falcon very easily - just click on an element in your project tree, for example!
+You can navigate in Falcon very easily - for example, click on an element in your project tree!
 Each element includes a Profile tab, a Schedule tab, an Effects tab, and a Status tab.

 The traffic light system: transparency and traceability